Bloomfield Hospital, Orange

 Bloomfield Hospital is a heritage-listed former psychiatric hospital at Forest Road, Orange, City of Orange, New South Wales, Australia.
 It was designed by Walter Liberty Vernon and George McRae and built from 1923 to 1931.
 It is also known as Orange Mental Hospital.
-The property is owned by Orange Ex-services Club.
+The property is owned by NSW Health (Crown Land).
 It was added to the New South Wales State Heritage Register on 10 March 2006.